christopherneilson/christopherneilson.github.io/_work/siblingsspillovers.md

 link_jour:
 image:   'images/journalThumbnails/qje_RR.png'
 link_pdf: 'documents/SiblingSpillovers/Draft_2020Oct_SiblingSpillovers.pdf'
 abstract: "Family members and social connections are widely believed to influence important life decisions, but identifying their causal effects is notoriously difficult.
-We present causal evidence from Chile, Croatia, Sweden, and the United States that older siblings higher education trajectories significantly influence the college and major choices of their younger siblings.
-Exploiting admission cutoffs that generate quasi-random variation in older siblings higher education options, we show that younger siblings tend to follow their older siblings paths.
-Older siblings are followed regardless of whether their target and counterfactual options have large, small or even negative differences in expected earnings, peer quality and retention rates.
-These spillover effects disappear, however, if the older sibling drops out of college, suggesting that older siblings experiences in college matter.
-Despite the many differences across these four countries, in each case we find evidence that siblings influence important human capital investment decisions.
-That siblings influence important human capital investment decisions across such varied contexts suggests that our findings are not an artifact of particular institutional detail but instead a more generalizable description of human behavior."
+Using admissions thresholds that directly affect older but not younger siblings college options, we present evidence from Chile, Croatia, Sweden and the United States that the education trajectories of older siblings significantly influence their younger siblings college choices.
+On the extensive margin, older siblings enrollment in their target college increases younger siblings probability of enrolling in a 4-year college at all, especially for families with low predicted probabilities of enrollment.
+On the intensive margin, an older siblings choice of college or major increases the probability that a younger sibling applies to and enrolls in that same college or college-major.
+Follow to big/small.
+Follow to positive and negative.
+Spillovers are stronger when older siblings enroll and succeed in higher education.
+The importance of such personally salient information may partly explain persistent differences in college-going rates by geography, income, race and gender."
 ---

 ### Current Working Paper (under review at QJE)